maikelthedev/maikeldotuk.github.io/_posts/2018-02-21-pending-references.md

 I need some clarity but I can't have it until I've done the 3 parts of this job.
 It seems to involve three locations, one is one of the London borough's Town Hall.
 From there I would do admin duties.
 Such as proof-reading text that could be too much hassle for my boss, because I am not physically restricted.

 The right description would be a support worker for admin duties.
-I don't lift my boss from his wheelchair and put him to sleep as a support worker would do, I am instead his hands in front of a PC when he needs stuff to be done quicker or the workload requires it.
+I just do office kind of work and payroll.

 The second location is elsewhere and there I would do payroll tasks as I would be officially working for a payroll company.
 The third location is his home as that's where he has the rest of the paperwork that requires doing.
 Also some IT tasks and the redoing of the company website, leaflets would be mine.